mcastorina/immich-photo-frame/README.md

 ### Immich

-The `immich` section configures connecting to the immich server.
+The `remote` section configures connecting to the immich server.
 These values can also be configured via environment variables, which take precedence and are generally considered more secure.